LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 holds in $L^2(\mathbb{T}^d\to\mathbb{C}^m)$.
-From these last two equalities, we deduce that $f\U \alpha=D^\alpha f$ almost everywhere which concludes our proof. ◻
+From these last two equalities, we deduce that $f\U \alpha=D^\alpha f$ almost everywhere, which concludes our proof. ◻

-As before the previous results also have a euclidean analog whose proof is identical in replacing all of the above sums over $\mathbb{Z}^d$ with integrals over $\mathbb{R}^d$.
+As before, the previous results also have a Euclidean analogue whose proof is identical in replacing all of the above sums over $\mathbb{Z}^d$ with integrals over $\mathbb{R}^d$.
 Finally, we conclude this post with a neat little trick.
 Given smooth $f$ and some differential operator